seanbutler/3DWebTechCourse/_worksheets/05-CollisionDetection.markdown

     }

 ~~~

+Notice we test .collidable first, you must add a member variable .collidable and set it to true in the obstacles if you want them to respond to collision tests with  the avatar.

 Finally in the Update() method of the avatar, we can in turn call this.CollidedWithObstacle() and detect if we have collided.